mrmichaelgallen/Project/readme.md

 ### Productivity
 * Program that helps people use the keyboard on a computer (Teaching them how to maximize it, timing them on speed, and doing a Hackathon timed event)
+* To Do List that collects the completed tasks in a database

 ### CSS Animation Projects
 * Creating moving creatures from CSS, flowers that bloom, users interaction with mouse that causes cars to move